hashicorp/consul/README.md

 ## Compilation

-CoreDNS (as a servertype plugin for Caddy) has a dependency on Caddy, but this is not different than any other Go dependency.
-If you have the source of CoreDNS checked out in the appropriate place in your `GOPATH`, get all dependencies:
+If you have the source of CoreDNS checked out in the appropriate place in your `GOPATH`, get all
+dependencies:

     go get ./...